lillkakan/Xenophon/Schematic and pcb/README.md

 ## PCB

-Xenophon keyboard.

-usb c connections right side
+### Schematic

+Feutures a usb-c connection on the left (master) side.

-Because I wanted the right PCB to have as few IO connectors as possible i made the desicion to place two test pins connected to the usb pins on the processor.
+Because I wanted the right PCB to have as few IO connectors as possible i made the decision to place two pin holes connected to the USB pins on the processor.
-The two pins can be connected to two resistors an hand soldered to a usb cable.
-However i also made the desicion to connect the two usb pins on the left pcb aswell so that I esaly could flash the firmware to the right processor before i solder the left pcb.
+This made is so I could connect the USB pins on the left side with the ones on the right side and flash the right processor with the USB-C cable before i soldered the left processor.

-usb c connector left side

-The usb contact on the right side of the left pcb is

-Reset connections

-based on x crystal
+The two pins can also be connected to two resistors and soldered to a USB cable to flash to the processor directly.

+Because I felt that the reset button i had on my first design where too big i opted to connect the RESET pins to a through hole.

-### PCB teach
+### Components

-Edit key layout

-> Go to keyboard-layout-genrator.

-## Schematic
+70x Cherry switches
+70x Diodes

+1x  USB-C Receptacle

-Atmega 32u4
+2x  Atmega 32u4

-usb c connections right side

-usb c connector left side
+2x  16 Mhz Crystal
+2x  3.5 TRS jack

+5x  0.1u  Capacitor
+4x  18p   Capacitor
+2x  1u    Capacitor
+1x  4.7u  Capacitor

+4x  10k   Ohm Resistors
+2x  22    Ohm Resistors
+2x  5.1k  Ohm Resistors